Rare Immune System Disorder Diagnosis and Testing

 The Diagnostic Center for Heritable Immunodeficiencies (DCHI) at Cincinnati Children’s is the largest and most specialized center in North America for the diagnosis of rare primary immunodeficiencies, bone marrow failure syndromes and other disorders of the immune system.
 The DCHI has been recognized as a center of excellence by the Federation of Clinical Immunology Societies and the Jeffrey Modell Foundation.

-Introducing: Immunology Exome
+Expanded Immunology Exome

 Next-generation sequencing (NGS) panels

 - Autoimmune lymphoproliferative syndrome (ALPS)

 - Bone marrow failure syndromes, including Diamond-Blackfan anemia, Shwachman-Diamond syndrome and congenital amegakaryocytic thrombocytopenia